 - Teach, encourage, promote and model good behaviour in school.

-- Explain and demonstrate the behaviour we wish to see. e.g. good manners Please and thank you Not interrupting Not insisting on being first Holding open doors Welcoming visitors to the school
+- Explain and demonstrate the behaviour we wish to see. e.g. good manners Please and thank you Not interrupting Not insisting on being first

 - Show respect for others, the building and equipment.

 - Listen to others.

 - Show self-control.

 - Behave in an orderly manner.

 - Display good working habits.